François Buzot: Early life

-Born at Évreux, Eure, he studied Law, and, at the outbreak of the Revolution was a lawyer in his home town.
-In 1789 he was elected deputy to the Estates-General and there became known for his radical opinions.
+Born at Évreux, Eure, Buzot studied Law, and, at the outbreak of the Revolution was a lawyer in his home town.
+In 1789, he was elected a deputy of the Third Estate to the Estates-General, and became known there for his radical opinions.
 He demanded the nationalization of the possessions of the Roman Catholic Church, and the right of all citizens to bear arms.

 After the dissolution of the National Constituent Assembly, Buzot returned to Évreux, where he was named president of the criminal tribunal.

 Convention

-In 1792 he was elected deputy to the National Convention, and joined the Girondists under the influence of his friend Madame Roland.
+In 1792, Buzot was elected deputy to the National Convention, and joined the Girondists under the influence of his friend Madame Roland.
 Buzot entered a polemic with the main rival of the Girondists, Jean-Paul Marat, and demanded the formation of a National Guard from the départements to defend the Convention against the Paris crowds of sans-culottes.
 His proposal was carried, but never put into force - the Parisians subsequently singled him out as a target of their hatred.

 In the trial of King Louis XVI, Buzot voted in favour of the capital punishment death, but with appeal to the people and postponement of sentence (sursis).
 He had a sentence of death passed against the Royalist émigrés who did not return to France, and against anyone who should demand the re-establishment of the monarchy.
 At the same time, he opposed Georges Danton and The Mountain, and rejected the creation of a Committee of Public Safety and Revolutionary Tribunal (but abstained when the question of Marat's trial before the Tribunal was brought up by the Girondists).
-On 5 May 1793 his servant was arrested in the Jardin du Luxembourg.
+On 5 May 1793, his servant was arrested in the Jardin du Luxembourg.

 Flight and resistance

-Proscribed with the Girondists on 2 June 1793, he escaped, and took refuge to Calvados in Normandy, where he contributed to organize a Girondist insurrection against the convention, which was suppressed soon after.
+Proscribed with the Girondists on 2 June 1793, Buzot escaped, and took refuge to Calvados in Normandy, where he contributed to organize a Girondist insurrection against the convention, which was suppressed soon after.